 We can spend more time focusing on stabilizing and growing coping skills so repeat treatment won’t need to occur.

 There is additional time available for clients to find composure and grounding after each session, they aren’t simply having to go back into their day to complete tasks.

-How I tend to approach EMDR and EMDR Intensives.
+How I tend to approach Intensives.

 How will I know if this approach is right for me?